meltaxa/solariot/README.md

 ## Prequisites

-The Sungrow Inverter must be accessible on the network.
+The Sungrow Inverter must be accessible on the network using TCP.

 This script should work on most Sungrow Inverters.
 See the section below on confirmed models.

-Metrics are streamed to a [PubNub](https://www.pubnub.com) (publish/subscribe) service.
-This service is free for up to 100 devices and 1 million messages a month.
+Metrics are streamed to [dweet.io](https://dweet.io/) a free IoT messaging service.
+No sign up is required.

 Data is visualised using a free dashboard service from [Freeboard](https://freeboard.io/).

-Install the required Python libraries for pymodbus and pubnub:
+Install the required Python libraries for pymodbus and dweepy:

 ```
 pip install -r requirements.txt